 The circus is in town

 “Postcards of the hanging” is an image for which Dylan critic Mark Polizzotti has an explanation.
-In Polizzotti’s book on Highway 61 Revisited (the album which “Desolation Row” closes), he tells of a lynching which occurred in 1920 in Dylan’s birthplace: Duluth, Minnesota.
+In Polizzotti’s book on Highway 61 Revisited (the album which “Desolation Row” closes), he tells of a lynching which occurred in 1920 Duluth, Minnesota, just an hour away from Dylan’s birthplace of Hibbing.
 Six young black circus hands were accused of sexually assaulting a white teenager.
 Three of the accused men were dragged from jail by a mob numbering in the thousands.
 They were beaten, and hung from lampposts.
 According to Polizzotti, “A photograph of the incident, which circulated widely as a commemorative postcard, shows a crowd of Duluthians proudly posing around the three limp bodies.”
 (Highway 61 Revisited, pg.
 134)

 This horrible image leads off a parade of grotesques, which the verse winds up with, “As Lady and I look out tonight from Desolation Row.”
 Once again, Desolation Row is placed outside the realm of horror, as the observation point in which the song’s narrator stands.
 So, in some sense, it appears to be the everyday world, or at least the narrator’s place in that world.
 It’s a grim vantage point because of all the human cruelty and evil that surrounds it.